 There are many different types of distressed floors.
 Some are made from reclaimed wood floors that have already been in use for a hundred years or more.
 Others may be distressed through any number of processes to control the look and wear of each board.

-Distressed floors come in many wood species, shades, tones, character and grain patterns, and with different levels of wear.
-This means, that whether you have a rustic cabin you want to complete with a rustic hardwood floor, or you have a more modern cottage that would benefit from some antiquing, there is a distressed hardwood floor that can meet your needs.
+Distressed floors come in many wood species, shades, tones, character, grain patterns and different levels of wear.
+This means that whether you have a rustic cabin you want to complete with a rustic hardwood floor, or you have a more modern cottage that would benefit from some antiquing, there is a distressed hardwood floor that can meet your needs.

 Distressed Wood Floor Design Ideas

 These nine distressed hardwood floors will show you some of what’s possible when you install them in your home.

 1. RICH, WARM VARIATION

 Antique wood comes in many sizes, wood species and shades.
 By mixing several different antique woods together, you can get a floor that has an incredible depth and warmth to the color and patina.

 This Rocky Mountain Mosaic flooring features several woods in warm tones, each with its own wood grain.
 You’ll have light and dark spots, which is perfect for selecting the rest of your decor; simply use the different shades as jumping-off points.

 Choose similar colors for a very warm, subtle effect in the room, or go completely opposite, with some cool blues and grays to create a room that pops with dramatic contrast.